lizOnly/pointclould-pipeline/README.md

 mkdir build
 cd build
 cmake ..
-make    # run this whenever code has been changed ./pcd_pipeline
+make

+# the second arguments should always be file name
+# if no other arguments were specified, this will recenter cloud to (0, 0, 0)
+./pcd_pipeline -i=cloud.pcd

+# 200 rays downsample clouds
+./pcd_pipeline -i=cloud.pcd -rs=200

+# compute occlusion level
+./pcd_pipeline -i=cloud.pcd -o

 ```